LangYa1945/WebRTC_deNoise/README.md

 This is a single-channel speech enhancement (noise suppression) project based on WebRTC's noise suppression module.
 It can achieve good denoising effect.

-Up to now, this project only implements the input and output of wav files, and the core functions will be updated in the future.

 ## Usage